caramurphyy/caramurphyy.github.io/README.md

-# fellowship-project-22
-A website featuring my art and projects as part of Technica Fellowship, second cohort.
+An ever-evolving website showcasing some of my personal projects and art.

 Started in July 2022.